VoicuTomut/Hforge/README.md

 ## Todo

+- [ ] Train the model and experiment with the lr.
+- [x] Try to download the new data
+- [ ] Visualization of the eigenvalues of the Intergral Transfer Matrix of H. Use the script of thomas.
+- [ ] Study how does the "two (or more) interaction" affect to the convergence of the training (whatever is this interaction term)
 - [ ] WHY IS THE TRAINING SLOWER WITH CUDA
 - [ ] Improve package importing time PLEASE
 - [x] Check if shifts are used inside the MACE implementation (Angel) and add if needed (Andrei)